An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 \subsection{Computable shuffling}

 This subsection considers the third necessary condition which the notion of probability for a finite probability space is considered to have to satisfy.

-Let $P\in\PS(\Omega)$.
-Assume that an observer $A$ performs an infinite reputation of trials described by the finite probability space $P$, and thus is generating an infinite sequence $\alpha\in\Omega^\infty$ of outcomes of the trials as
+Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
+Assume that an observer $A$ performs an infinite repetition of a trial described by the finite probability space $P$, and thus is generating an infinite sequence $\alpha\in\Omega^\infty$ of outcomes of the trials as

 with $a_i\in\Omega$.
 According to our thesis, Thesis~\ref{thesis}, $\alpha$ is an ensemble for $P$.
 Consider another observer $B$ who wants to adopt the following subsequence $\beta$ of $\alpha$ as the outcomes of the trials: